1Password/for-open-source/README.md

 RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems. https://rvm.io

 ### AutoFooter
-[AutoFooter](https://github.com/GDS-Engineering/AutoFooter) is a fast and responsive js footer-generation script that aims at providing always updated information, while requiring 0 maintaianance and updates after the initial configuration
+[AutoFooter](https://github.com/GDS-Engineering/AutoFooter) is a fast and responsive js footer-generation script that aims at providing always updated information, while requiring 0 maintenance and updates after the initial configuration.